llvm/llvm-project/openmp/docs/design/Runtimes.rst

 count to increase outer (team/block) parallelism.
 The thread count will never be reduced below the value passed for this environment variable though.

+LIBOMPTARGET_REUSE_BLOCKS_FOR_HIGH_TRIP_COUNT
+"""""""""""""""""""""""""""""""""""""""""""""

+This environment variable can be used to control how the OpenMP runtime assigns blocks to loops with high trip counts.
+By default we reuse existing blocks rather than spawning new blocks.

 .. _libomptarget_plugin: